-1. Exhibits must be on the grounds by 10:45 am, Thursday, July 7, 2016 unless alternate arrangements have been made with Beef Superintendent.

-2. No entry fee will be charged in any class that premiums are not paid.

-3. All market beef halter classes must be de-horned.

-4. All individual market beef calves must have been weighed and positively identified by January 31, 2016 to be eligible to show.

-5. Market beef (heifer or steers) weighing under 1,050 lbs. will be classified as feeder cattle.
-Those animals classed as feeder cattle will show in a separate feeder cattle class and will not be eligible for Grand Champion honors.
-See also sales dept. rules.

-6. Market steers will be shown by weight determined on Thursday, July 7.
+- 1. Exhibits must be on the grounds by scheduled time of vet inspection, Thursday, July 9, 2020 unless alternate arrangements have been made with Beef Superintendent. - 2.
+No entry fee will be charged in any class that premiums are not paid. - 3.
+All market beef halter classes must be de-horned. - 4.
+All individual market beef calves must have been weighed and positively identified by January 31, 2020 to be eligible to show. - 5.
+Market beef (heifer or steers) weighing under 1,050 lbs. will be classified as feeder cattle.
+Those animals classed as feeder cattle will show in a separate feeder cattle class and will not be eligible for Grand Champion honors. \See also sales dept. rules.\ - 6.
+Market steers will be shown by weight determined on Thursday, July 9.
 Market steers will be divided into divisions of approximately equal numbers and with approximately equal classes in each division.
-Champion and Reserve Champion of each division will be selected to be shown for Grand and Reserve Grand Champion.

-7. Market Heifer class regardless of entries will be held.
-The class winner shall be deemed Grand Champion Market Heifer and Reserve Champion Market Heifer and will be eligible to show for Grand Champion market beef.

-8. Market beef will be placed on individual merit from a market standpoint, taking into consideration quality grade, desirable type, finish, cutability and performance of the animals.
+Champion and Reserve Champion of each division will be selected to be shown for Grand and Reserve Grand Champion. - 7.
+Market Heifer class regardless of entries will be held.
+The class winner shall be deemed Grand Champion Market Heifer and Reserve Champion Market Heifer and will be eligible to show for Grand Champion market beef. - 8.
+Market beef will be placed on individual merit from a market standpoint, taking into consideration quality grade, desirable type, finish, cutability and performance of the animals.
 Rate of gain information on each calf will be made available to the judge.
-Steers will qualify for purple and blue award groups only if they have had an average daily gain of 2.4 pounds per day or more from the beginning weigh date to the Wright County District Junior Fair date.
-Market heifer must have a minimum of 2.2 pounds per day.

-9. The calves will be judged on the basis of purple, blue, red and white ribbon groupings.
-Weight division champions and reserve champions will be awarded special ribbons.

-10. See Showmanship Rules at the end of the Junior Livestock Section.
+Steers will qualify for purple and blue award groups only if they have had an average daily gain of 2.3 pounds per day or more from the beginning weigh date to the Wright County District Junior Fair date.
+Market heifer must have a minimum of 2.1 pounds per day. - 9.
+The calves will be judged on the basis of purple, blue, red and white ribbon groupings.
+Weight division champions and reserve champions will be awarded special ribbons. - 10.
+See Showmanship Rules at the end of the Junior Livestock Section.

 Market Beef

-Purple Blue Red White

-\$7.00 \$6.00 \$5.00 \$3.00

-1B1 Market Steer
+0329 Market Steer

-1B2 County Market Beef - if entry numbers warrant, this class may be sub-divided
+0330 County Market Beef - if entry numbers warrant, this class may be sub-divided